-I ask for your vote in the Primary Election June 23, Early Voting (June 11-18)
+I ask for your vote in my District 4 candidacy during the Primary Election on June 23, with Early Voting taking place from June 11 to 18.
+Support Steve Green!

 Steve Green For Worcester District 4